Teaching Internships and TEFL/TESOL Certification in Costa Rica:

 Mason Study Abroad partners with TravelBud

 to place students in a 2-month summer internship program in San Ramon, Costa Rica.
-Students spend one month completing a TEFL/TESOL certification course alongside non-Mason students and are placed in local schools for the second month.
+Students spend one month completing a TEFL/TESOL certification course alongside non-Mason students and teach in several different English camps/schools for the second month.
 During the course, students will study and work five days per week while living in shared housing.
-Once at their teaching placements, students will live in their own private room.
+Once at their teaching placements, students will typically live in their own private room.
 Students will gain valuable global work experience and professional skills while learning teaching strategies and having the opportunity to teach English or the STEM subject they are studying.
 There are also invaluable opportunities for intercultural learning and self-discovery which students will gain throughout this experience.
 They do all of this while also earning resident Mason credit, and enjoying the culturally rich, beautiful sites in Costa Rica.
-During the three-month program, TravelBud and its partner staff offer student support services in-country, such as an in-depth culture and language orientation, many group activities, 24/7 staff support, cultural excursions, and more.
+During the two-month program, TravelBud and its partner staff offer student support services in-country, such as an in-depth culture and language orientation, many group activities, 24/7 staff support, cultural excursions, and more.

 This program partners with a company run by a Mason alumnus and students receive strong support, feedback, and guidance from staff throughout the two months.
 Prior teaching experience is not required and students from the following disciplines are encouraged to apply: Education, English, Global Affairs, any Social Sciences, Communications, Business, Sciences, Computer Science, Engineering, and Math (any STEM degrees).
 Based on individual degrees and strengths, students would teach either English or subjects related to a STEM major.